sarahcode2112/weather-displayer/README.md

 ## Credits

-This app was started with create-react-app.
+- This app was started with create-react-app.
-Website icon by GOWI.
+- Website icon by GOWI.
+- Thank you to [Visual Crossing](visualcrossing.com) for providing free weather data.
-Thank you to Professor Samuel for lots of helpful feedback!
+- Thank you to Professor Samuel for lots of helpful feedback!